Guy West: Biography

 West unexpectedly won the 1984/85 Australian Open Chess Championship in Ballarat, where American Grandmaster Pal Benko (of Benko Gambit fame) was top seed.

 He won consecutive Victorian Chess Championships in 1987, 1988 and 1989 and has held the Victorian State chess title four times in total.

 In 1990 West won the Parkway International tournament in Singapore and was subsequently awarded the title of International Master by the World Chess Federation (FIDE).

 He also holds the title of International Master in correspondence chess, where several days are allowed for each move.
 He won the only Australian Correspondence Chess Championship that he contested, in 1987.

 Perhaps his most heralded career victory was winning the 1995/96 Australian Chess Championship, in Sydney.

 He is also a three-time winner of the Australian Masters tournament.

 During his career West has represented Australia at nine World Chess Olympiads, consisting of Valletta 1980, Lucerne 1982, Dubai 1986, Thessaloniki 1988, Novi Sad 1990, Manila 1992, Moscow 1994, Elista 1998 and Istanbul 2000.

 His best rating performance to date was a score of 8.5/9 to win the 2010 George Trundle Masters tournament in Auckland, achieving a FIDE performance rating for the tournament of 2794.

-West is not a professional chess player and is currently managing director of internet company OZmium Pty Ltd.
+West has never been a professional chess player.
+He is registered as a Section 708 Wholesale (sophisticated) Investor and is the owner of internet company OZmium Pty Ltd.